To restore justice by interrupting the re-incarceration cycle of those unable to meet their debt.

 Open, verifiable, executable contracts on ownerless networks allow us to organize institutions which are more like shared practices and customs than complex bureaucracies.
 We offer here a description of a shared practice for systems of restorative justice.

 It is not a singular, more efficient corporation translated into code.
 It is a template for a way of operating previously impossible.

 Art from pre-existing projects is collected, digitized, and sold as Non-Fungible Tokens on Ethereum.

-The 70% chunk is sent to an account controlled by a 501(c)(3) Nonprofit Organization, which is responsible for the exchange and payment of each of the artists' debts in equal amounts.
+Most of the sale proceeds are sent to an account controlled by a 501(c)(3) Nonprofit Organization, which is responsible for the exchange and payment of each of the artists' Legal Financial Obligations.

 More generally, the DAO is content with low places that people disdain.
 It flows from the highest to the lowest, always finding and filling the empty space.